Amherst internal deadline: August 27, 2021 - noon

-Marshall Scholars (awardees) who are pursuing a three-year PhD at Cambridge may apply for the Cambridge Marshall PhD Scholarship which will fund the third year of the PhD (of which the Marshall only funds two).
+Marshall Scholars (awardees) who are pursuing a three-year PhD at Cambridge or Oxford may apply for additional Partnership Marshall Scholarships which will fund the third year of the PhD (of which the Marshall only funds two).
 The application for these takes place in the first year of a Marshall awardee's course of study but the intention to apply should be mentioned in the Marshall application..

 Funding details: the award covers university fees, cost of living expenses, annual book grant, thesis grant, research and daily travel grants, fares to and from the United States and, where applicable, a contribution towards the support of a dependent spouse